 Walk

-Walking leaves behind no carbon footprint.
-Walking to work, school, or shopping is also an easy way to integrate exercise into your daily life while conserving fuel and reducing tailpipe emissions.
+Walking to work, school, or shopping is a pollution-free way to get around.
+It’s also an easy way to add exercise to your daily routine.

 Regional Trails